acarmichael20/CapstoneProject/README.md

 This report will look at:

 -The distribution of Family Physicians in Nova Scotia. <br>
--If there will be shortage of Family Physicians in the future due to retirements.
+-Possibility of a Family Physicians shortage due to retirements.

 ## Data